dinko7/dartblaze/docs/docs/introduction/overview.md

 # Introduction

-Dartblaze lets you write Firebase Cloud Functions in pure Dart, bringing type safety and modern language features to your serverless functions.
+Dartblaze allows you write Firebase Cloud Functions in pure Dart, bringing type safety, language, ecosystem and packages you already know and love from Flutter to the backend.

 ## Why Dartblaze?